Clean a Crysis or Wallet infection using the ESET Crysis decryptor

 Your ESET product detected a Win32/Filecoder.Crysis infection

-Decrypt your files using the ESETCrysisDecryptor.exe tool
+Decrypt specific variants of your files using the ESETCrysisDecryptor.exe tool

 Your personal files have become encrypted